ZhengCQ/iGTEx/README.md

 # aXAEM

-This is the autopipeline for [XAEM](https://github.com/WenjiangDeng/XAEM).
+This is an autopipeline to estimate isoforms for GTEx V8 using [XAEM](https://github.com/WenjiangDeng/XAEM).
 You also can find the detailed instructions from XAEM [website](https://www.meb.ki.se/sites/biostatwiki/xaem).

 ### Prerequisites
 ```
 R (recommended version >= 3.5.1)
 Python (recommended version >= 3.7)
 ```